|

 When death overtakes the world, our love lives on, and renews

+the life that comes after it.
 This is why jewelry makers work with amber: For a sense of

 personal happiness, and for the well-being of the living.